Konnor-Filip/Learn2Surf/README.md

 * Learning Objective
   * Students will be able to impliment settings that will increase privacy.
 * Assignment
-  * Students can correctly navigate and enable settings that are for privacy.
+  * Students will be tasked with navigating a social media app to enable privacy settings on their account or a fake one.

 ### Authentication
 1. **Identify the purpose of MFA.**